 You have to be at least 18 years of age to get a CDL.
 If you are under 21 years of age, you can only drive within your state boundaries, and you may not transport hazardous materials or drive children on a school bus.

 What salary can I expect with a CDL License?

 Truck driving salary ranges greatly vary depending on what you are transporting as well as where you are transporting it.
 Drivers can expect to get a salary between $35,000 and $75,000 annually.
 Just like other jobs, the more experience you get, the more money you can make.

-To get 100% ready for your exam, try out our Free CDL prep to improve any deficiency!
+To get 100% ready for your exam, try out our Free CDL practice test to improve any deficiency.
+Take it now!